wornbb/NonRootSetup/README.md

  - texinfo

-Need to reduce those dependencies: autoconf automake autotools-dev libncurses-dev libncursesw5-dev libsigsegv2 m4 yodl build-essential g++
+Need to reduce those dependencies: automake autotools-dev libncurses-dev libncursesw5-dev libsigsegv2 m4 yodl build-essential g++

 ## needed if we are going to compile vscode